getzola/zola/docs/content/documentation/content/section.md

 ### `weight`
 This will be sort all pages by their `weight` field, from lightest weight (at the top of the list) to heaviest (at the bottom of the list).
-Each page gets `page.lighter` and `page.heavier` variables that contain the pages with lighter and heavier weights, respectively.
+Each page gets `page.lower` and `page.higher` variables that contain the pages with lighter and heavier weights, respectively.

 ### Reversed sorting